aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.charts/title/x/_index.md

 Gets or sets the x coordinate of the upper left corner in units of 1/4000 of the chart area.

+### Remarks

+NOTE: This member is now obsolete.
+Please use Title.XRatioToChart property, instead.
+X = XRatioToChart * 4000;
+This property will be removed 12 months later since February 2025.
+Aspose apologizes for any inconvenience you may have experienced.
 ### Definition:
 ```python
 @property